jboyce1/ppsCTF/classes/LANgeist/LANgeist.md

 ---
-# Part 4: remote wireshark capture with ssh
+# Part 4a: remote wireshark capture with ssh through 'named pipe' (fifo method)

 **Pre-steps) set up ssh server to password authenticate**
 From the ubuntu machine: